The Toronto Police Service has been working closely with our City of Toronto Emergency Management partners in response to the Covid-19 pandemic.

 Until further notice, all Criminal Record Checks and Criminal Record and Judicial Matters Checks must be submitted online through our Background Checks page.

 Previously submitted requests, or requests going forward, will not be available for pick up until such time as Police Headquarters reopens to the public.

 Exceptions will be made for those requiring a Vulnerable Sector Screening under emergency circumstances.
 Information about Vulnerable Sector Screenings can be found online on our Vulnerable Section Screen Process page, by calling 416-808-8244, or by email firstname.lastname@example.org.

 Specific questions related to the Background Checks have been answered in the FAQ on their page.

-Questions regarding your request or our process during the pandemic can be forwarded to Access & Privacy.
+Questions regarding your request and/or our process during the pandemic can be forwarded to Access & Privacy.